Glisenti Model 1910: Description

 The Model 1910 fires from a locked breech.
 When fired, the barrel and bolt recoil together.
 The barrel will stop in a rearward position.
 The bolt, unlocking itself, will then continue forward, stripping the chamber and driving the barrel forward again.
 After this action, a wedge will rise from the frame and lock the entire frame back into position.
 This firing system was not strong and had to fire cartridges weaker than the comparable 9×19mm Parabellum calibre.
 The screw at the front of the frame, when undone will allow the removal of a plate on the left side of the pistol granting access to the moving parts within the pistol.
 This design was not stiff enough to sufficiently support the left side of the barrel extension and after prolonged firing, the left plate was prone to loosening.
 The only safety on the pistol was a small lever set in front of the grip.

+The Mod.
+1910 pistols will have the Metallurgica Bresciana già Tempini logo (stylized MBT) stamped on top of the frame, a FAB 909 or FAB 910 stamp on the right side, indicating the approval from the Regia Fabbrica d'Armi Brescia, and the Army inspector initials, TM, as Turani Mauro, stamped on several parts.

 Replacement

-Metallurgica Brescia già Tempini in 1912 attempted to improve the design of the Model 1910.
-The improved pistol, referred to as the Brixia, was submitted to the Royal Italian Army for approval.
+Metallurgica Bresciana già Tempini in 1912 attempted to improve the design of the Model 1910.
+The improved pistol, referred to as the 'Brixia' (as all M.B.T. prototypes were) mod.
+1912, was submitted to the Royal Italian Army for approval.
 The Brixia had a strengthened frame and removed the grip safety but was not a big enough improvement to make a change in the Royal Italian Army.
 The Brixia was later to be sold to the civilian market but the outbreak of World War I led to the cancellation of the project.
+This variant got adopted by the Italian Royal Navy as Pistola Automatica Mod.
+1913 tipo "Regia Marina", produced from 1913 to 1914 in 5,000 units.

-The Glisenti remained in production until the early 1920s.
-In increasing numbers from 1916 onward, the Glisenti began to be phased out by the Spanish produced Ruby pistol and Beretta M1915.
-The Beretta later became the official service pistol in the Royal Italian Army in 1934.
-The Glisenti was declared obsolete the same year but saw limited service in World War II.
+The mod.
+1910 remained in production just for two years, 1909 and 1910, with about 33,000 units produced.
+The mod.
+1910 pistol was the most widespread automatic pistol in use by Italian Army officers, until it began to be phased out by the Spanish produced Ruby pistol and Beretta M1915.
+The Glisenti was declared obsolete once replaced by the Beretta Mod.
+34, but saw limited service in World War II.